-3. The ownership and the appliances operation.
-Figures 5 and 6 show the household ownership of air conditioners and electric fans among the seven cities.
-As shown in the two figures, most of the families in Urumqi, Harbin, and Kunming have no air conditioners, while about half of the families have two air conditioners in each family in Shanghai, Beijing, Kunming, and Hong Kong.
+- 3) The ownership and the appliances operation.
+Figs. 5 and 6 show the household ownership of air conditioners and electric fans among the seven cities.
+As shown in the two figures, most of the families in Urumqi, Harbin and Kunming have no air conditioners, while about half of the families have two air conditioners in each family in Shanghai, Beijing, Kunming and Hong Kong.
 There is the similar situation for electric fans in these cities.
-Further, Fig. 7 shows the average values, standard deviation, and maximum and minimum values of daily usage hours of air conditioners and electric fans in these cities in summer.
-The mean values of daily use hour in the three cities are less than 2 h per day in Kunming Urumqi and Harbin.
-Most of the families in the three cities nearly do not use spacecooling appliances, and this leads to the large standard deviation, even larger than the mean value.
-In the other four cities, air conditioners are used for 10 to 12 h per day and electric fans for 8 to 11 h per day.
-Regarding the ownership of water heaters, the gas water heaters are most commonly used in Beijing, Shanghai, Changsha, and Hong Kong, while the electrical water heaters are widespread in Harbin and Urumqi.
-Many families in Kunming and Urumqi use solar energy to heat water, especially in Kunming with the percentage of more than 60%.
+Further, Fig.7 shows the average values, standard deviation, and maximum and minimum values of daily usage hours of air conditioners and electric fans in these cities in summer.
+The mean values of daily use hour in the three cities are less than two hours per day in Kunming Urumqi and Harbin.
+Most of the families in the three cities nearly do not use space cooling appliances, and this leads to the large standard deviation, even larger than the mean value.
+In the other four cities, air conditioners are used for 10 to 12 hours per day, and electric fans for 8 to 11 hours per day.
+Regarding the ownership of water heaters, the gas water heaters are most commonly used in Beijing, Shanghai, Changsha and Hong Kong, while the electrical water heaters are widespread in Harbin and Urumqi.
+Many families in Kunming and Urumqi use solar energy to heat water, especially in Kunming with the percentage of more than 60%. - 4) Indoor thermal environment.
+The average value of the temperature in the morning, noon and evening in the investigated period is used to reveal the indoor temperature.
+It shows that Changsha, Beijing, Hong Kong and Shanghai have the mean indoor temperature of 25.5°C, 27.4°C, 28.9°C, and 30.1°C respectively when occupied, and Harbin and Urumqi have the values of 25.7°C and 25.8°C, Kunming has the lowest value of 23.2°C. Regarding the thermal environment satisfaction in the summer by the residents, nearly half of the families in Hong Kong do not care about the thermal environment, and 32% of the families are satisfied with the current thermal environment.
+About half of the families in Beijing, Shanghai and Changsha, and nearly all the families in Kunming are satisfied as well.
+Although the indoor temperature in Harbin is lower than in Beijing, Hong Kong and Shanghai, a large part of the families in Harbin are dissatisfied with the thermal comfort.